Close Alert Banner

 • Tumors / nodules

-To prepare for your virtual appointment, our Pediatric Dermatologist will need you to upload a recent photo of your child’s condition to MyChart.
+CHEO appointment, consider answering as it may be your care team calling.
+To prepare for your virtual appointment, you must upload a recent photo of your child’s condition to MyChart.
+This is important information for your Pediatric Dermatologist to review.

 Sending two-way messages in MyChart